The Great American Bash (2004): Main event matches

 The next match was a Texas Bullrope match for the WWE Championship between Eddie Guerrero and John "Bradshaw" Layfield (JBL).
 One preplanned move in the match saw Guerrero hit JBL with a steel chair, which caused JBL to bleed.
 Guerrero went on to touch three turnbuckles but was unable to touch the fourth as JBL held him back.
 Guerrero executed a dropkick on JBL and attempted to touch the fourth again but JBL held him back and took the advantage.
 JBL threw Guerrero into a broadcast table and executed a powerbomb through the broadcast table.
 In the end, each man had touched three turnbuckles and were vying for the fourth.
 Guerrero attempted to jump over JBL and touch the remaining turnbuckle, but was unsuccessful; he splashed himself and JBL into the turnbuckle.
 Guerrero was declared the winner, as it appeared he had touched all four turnbuckles first, but SmackDown!
 General Manager Kurt Angle came out and reversed the decision.
 He showed on the TitanTron that JBL's shoulder touched the final turnbuckle before Guerrero's hand, also, Angle stated that it did not matter which part of the body touched, all that mattered was who touched first; as a result, JBL won the WWE Championship.

 The main event saw The Undertaker face off against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in a Handicap match.
 Per the pre-match stipulation, Paul Bearer would be cemented in a glass crypt if The Dudley Boyz won.
 Throughout the duration of the match, Bearer was locked on a chair inside a glass crypt with the pump of a cement truck above him.
 After a match evenly controlled by Undertaker and The Dudleys, Undertaker pinned D-Von following a Tombstone piledriver to win.
 After the match, Undertaker pulled the lever to the cement truck, which in turn filled the crypt with Bearer inside full of cement.
+Much of the footage of Bearer in the cement during the PPV broadcast of the show was of Bearer pre-taped before the show, while a stunt double was used for Bearer in the tank when the match took place in the Arena for actual burial which is seen in live shots and in footage of the actual burial.